Henkdetenk12345/HBN-TEKSTI/README.md

 ## Output

-Generated pages are exported to the `teletext/` directory as TTI files, which can be used with teletext broadcasting systems or emulators.
+Generated pages are exported to the `teletext/` directory as TTI files, which can be used by [vbit2](https://github.com/peterkvt80/vbit2).

 ## Configuration